 All her fruit qualifies as Brunello di Montalcino, yet in 2003 she chose to declassify everything to Rosso di Montalcino her inaugural Brunello vintage was 2004.
-The Rosso di Montalcino is treated like a Brunello, while the Brunello is now a Riserva, released a year later.
+The Rosso di Montalcino was treated like a Brunello, while the Brunello is now a Riserva, released a year later.
 Production is naturally low – she prefers not to green harvest – & is dictated by the whim of the vintage & what nature has to offer.

 In 2011 she released two new wines from two diverse soils, & named them after her very different daughters: ‘Beatrice’ from the sandy soft soils of vigna Bassa & ‘Benedetta’ from the rockier, alberese soils of vigna Leccio.

 Now that the vineyards have aged & flourished, Stella has moved to releasing separate expressions of wines from differing plots rather than blending them all together.
 And she no longer releases a Rosso.